mrshll1001/ocds-sample-frameworks-data/README.md

 It is even more straightforward to run a mini-competition calling off of the framework.
 Since this is a new contracting process, a reference to the original Framework OCID should be included and the contracting process should proceed as a normal process under OCDS.

-In this example, Edinburgh are running a mini-competition on the Framework Agreement set up previously by *Crown Commercial Services*:
+In this example, Edinburgh are running a mini-competition on the Framework Agreement established previously by *Crown Commercial Services*:

 ```json
 {